Worldwide Healthcare Trust PLC Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Worldwide Healthcare Trust PLC GBP ( (GB:WWH) ) has shared an announcement.
+Worldwide Healthcare Trust PLC GBP ( (GB:WWH) ) has issued an update.

-Worldwide Healthcare Trust PLC has executed a market purchase of its own shares, acquiring 1,071,061 Ordinary shares at a price of 352.51 pence per share.
-This transaction is part of a broader strategy authorized at a recent General Meeting to buy back up to 61,086,622 shares.
-The repurchased shares will be held in treasury, resulting in a total of 203,043,431 shares in treasury and 601,665,200 shares in issue.
-This move adjusts the total number of voting rights to 398,621,769, which is relevant for shareholders under the FCA’s Disclosure Guidance and Transparency Rules.
+Worldwide Healthcare Trust PLC has repurchased 1,000,000 of its own ordinary shares at a price of 360.85 pence per share, as part of its authorized share buyback program.
+This transaction increases the number of shares held in treasury to 204,043,431, impacting the total voting rights available to shareholders and potentially influencing shareholder interest and market perception.

 Spark’s Take on GB:WWH Stock